 More detailed listings of specific learning results for majors for 2017 and 2018 are available.

 - 100% of full-time faculty have earned a doctoral degree in the field in which they teach.

 - The College provides a wireless network allowing all students to connect multiple devices.
 Academic computing resources are available to students during published hours with no reservations needed.

-- On the same survey, GBC seniors rated the College significantly higher than peer institutions in the areas of learning strategies, quantitative reasoning, and effective teaching practices.
+- On the same survey, GBC seniors rated the College significantly higher than peer mid-east private institutions in the area of Quality of Interactions.

 - For the 2019-20 academic year, the average class size for undergraduates was 23 students.

 - The graduation numbers for ACBSP accredited programs over the past five years for undergraduate and graduate programs are as follows: